Details: Salary range starts at $50k and is commensurate with experience. Excellent benefits package.

 The Center’s National Technical Assistance department provides training and expert assistance to jurisdictions across the county to support the planning, implementation, and enhancement of innovative approaches to justice.
 The department’s work encompasses drug treatment courts, community courts, Native American/Alaska Native tribal courts, prosecutor-led diversion initiatives, procedural justice, pretrial supervision, and many more areas of justice system reform.

-The National Technical Assistance department is seeking a Communications Specialist.
-Reporting to the Deputy Director of Technical Assistance, the Communications Specialist will help the department develop a wide range of products, including practitioner monographs, fact sheets, toolkits, newsletters, and other written materials on the cutting edge of justice system reform.
-In addition, the Communications Specialist will help the department enhance its online presence and communications strategy to the field.
-In all of these activities, the Communications Specialist will work in close coordination with the Center’s Communications Department to ensure that products and overall strategy are consistent with the Center’s overall approach and further the Center’s mission.
+The National Technical Assistance department is seeking a Writer/Editor.
+Reporting to the Deputy Director of Technical Assistance, the Writer/Editor will help the department develop a wide range of products, including practitioner monographs, fact sheets, toolkits, newsletters, and other written materials on the cutting edge of justice system reform—with a focus on community justice, drug treatment courts, and procedural justice.
+In addition, the Writer/Editor will help the department enhance its online presence and communications strategy to the field.
+In all of these activities, the Writer/Editor will work in close coordination with the Center’s Communications Department to ensure that products and overall strategy are consistent with the Center’s overall approach and further the Center’s mission.

 Responsibilities include but are not limited to: